JBZoo/CSV-Blueprint/README.md

     # Optional.
 You can use this section to validate the whole column
     # Be careful, this can reduce performance noticeably depending on the combination of rules.
     aggregate_rules:
-      unique: true                      # All values in the column are unique
+      is_unique: true                   # All values in the column are unique

   - name: "another_column"